AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 ### Blue Ocean:
 create an uncontested market, make competition irrelevant, create and capture new demand, innovation.

+It combines differentiation and cost leadership using *innovation*.
+Ignores the Porter forces.

 You could be too early, too new, too different, give up too soon, misread the market